First publised 4th Oct 2017. Updated 26th November 2017

 49,844 conference titles, a number of which occur multiple times in a year.

 WASET appear to have 49,844 conference titles to chose from too.
-The difference between the 58,669 figure and the pool of 49,844 is because some conferences are held multiple times.
+The difference between the 58,669 figure and the pool of 49,844 is because some “conferences” are held multiple times.
 For example, the ’20th International Conference on Automatic Control Systems Design’ (ICACSD) will be held in Amsterdam, Dubai, Instanbul, Venice and Zurich in 2018.
-But don’t confuse the ‘International Conference on Automatic Control Systems Design’ with the ’20th International Conference on Automatic Process Control Systems, Analysis and Design’ (ICAPCSAD), or a whole host of similarly sounding conferences.
-If this is not indicative of a scam, I don’t know what is.
+But don’t confuse the ‘International Conference on Automatic Control Systems Design’ with the ’20th International Conference on Automatic Process Control Systems, Analysis and Design’ (ICAPCSAD), or a whole host of similarly sounding “conferences”.
+If this is not indicative of a scam or a fraud by misrepresentation, I don’t know what is.

-WASET have conferences scheduled up December 30th, 2030 (and possibly beyond) with authors already scheduled to speak about their research.
+WASET have events scheduled up December 30th, 2030 (and possibly beyond) with authors already scheduled to speak about their research.

 Enformatika is still visible via the Internet Archive here.
 The similarities with the current WASET.org site are uncanny and the Internet Archive provide a way of seeing when Enformatika stopped and WASET started (See image below).